 Be sure to pick any clutter that does accumulate outside your home, and encourage the kids to do the same.
 You will be surprised at the difference decluttering your yard can make.

-Adding a storage bench like the one below (check price on Amazon) can optimize your available space and keep the things you use all the time within easy reach.
+Adding an outdoor storage bench can optimize your available space and keep the things you use all the time within easy reach.

 Set Up a Container Garden

-If you grew up with a big backyard, you may have happy memories of gardening with your parents and watching the beauty of nature unfold over the course of the summer.
+If you grew up with a big backyard, you may have happy memories of gardening with your parents and watching the beauty of nature unfold throughout the summer.

 You may not have room for a full-size flower or vegetable garden in your small backyard, but that does not mean you cannot recreate this special memory with your kids.

-Container gardening is a great alternative to a traditional garden, and there are many different crops that do quite well in cramped spaces.
+Container gardening is an excellent alternative to a traditional garden.
+Many different crops do pretty well in cramped spaces.